Wahoo KICKR Move vs. Tacx NEO 3M: Which One to Buy?

 Wahoo KICKR Move vs. NEO 3M Summary

-The following table summarizes the differences between the Wahoo KICKR Move, Tacx NEO 2T, and NEO 3M.
+The following table summarizes the differences between the Wahoo KICKR Move, Tacx the NEO 2T, and NEO 3M.

 FeatureWahoo KICKR MoveTacx NEO 2TTacx NEO 3M